 In 1998, PLT was also a leader in efforts to establish a Washtenaw County-wide millage to fund the purchase of development rights.
 Although this effort was initially unsuccessful, it raised awareness about the issue and opened doors for future land protection options.

 A new strategy: purchase of development rights (PDR)

-In 1999, WLC and PLT merged to form the Washtenaw Land Trust (WLT).
+In 1999, WLC and PLT merged to form the Washtenaw-Potawatami Land Trust (WPLT), which then changed its name to Washtenaw Land Trust (WLT) in 2001.
 The executive director of PLT, Barry Lonik, assumed the leadership position with WLT.
 The collaboration between these two similar missions led to new success, and it was then that the organization began to pursue farmland preservation projects in earnest.
 Thanks to the millage efforts of PLT two years prior, a new conservation strategy – preserving land through purchase of development rights (PDR) – helped drive farmland protection in Washtenaw County.